Faculty And Staff

-Robin Theiss is the lead humanities teacher at the Waldorf School of Orange County High School, and class sponsor for the Class of 2014.
+Robin Theiss is the lead humanities teacher at the Waldorf School of Orange County High School, and co-class sponsor for the Class of 2018.
 She was born and raised in Southern California.
 She received her B.A. in Philosophy and Religious Studies from the University of California, Riverside.
 After graduation, she was chosen as a student intern at Pendle Hill, a Quaker community in Pennsylvania.
 Here she studied Quaker life, the philosophy and active practice of non-violence and passive resistance, communication skills, and practical arts such as weaving, pottery, baking, and sewing.
 After her time at Pendle Hill, she was selected as a scholarship recipient to Claremont Graduate School to study in the master of arts program in the School of Theology.
 Before entering the Ph.D. program, she was presented with an opportunity to buy a local coffee house, Natalé Coffee.
 Wanting a break from academia, she purchased the coffee house and owned and operated it for 12 years, expanding to another location in Costa Mesa.
 Natalé Coffee became a community center, offering poetry evenings, political lectures, educational forums, and book discussions.
 She and her husband married during this time and had 2 children.
 Her children reaching school age coincided with her desire to return to academics; she found Waldorf education for both her children and herself.
 She enrolled in the Bay Area Center for Waldorf Teacher Training in 2001 and completed both the grades and high school training in 2004.
 Upon graduation, she was hired as the founding teacher at the Santa Cruz Waldorf School.
 She worked in that pioneering endeavor for 5 years, until she joined the Waldorf School of Orange County in 2009.
 She enjoys working with adolescents to help unveil their given capacities through rigorous study, deep contemplation, and a love of life in its myriad possibilities.
-She is the Sponsor of the Class of 2014.